ubala/aribaweb/trunk/README.txt

         rapid development of functional prototypes using AW components and server-side JavaScript (Rhino) or Groovy scripting.

-        This source directory includes a "site" directory containing many examples of using popular Widgets (e.g. DataTable, PivotTable, etc)
+        This examples directory includes a "demoshell-site" directory for use with demoshell (see below)

         Note: this jar contains webserver resources in docroot/** that need to be copied to any application deployment WAR file.

-Src Details
+Src/ Details
     BUILD.txt
         Read this for instructions on how to build the AribaWeb distribution from source

     util, aribaweb, widgets, expr, metaui, demoshell/
         Correspond to the above-described jars

-    samples/
+    build.xml / build-support
+        Ant build files.
+Each source sub-directory has a build.xml file that references shared build rules in the build-support directory

+examples/
     Contains a few simple AW sample applications simple/
-                A single-component "Guest Book" mini app (see Main.{awl, java}) BusObjUI
+            A single-component "Guest Book" mini app (see Main.{awl, java})

+        BusObjUI/
             Defines a few business objects (in busobj package) and then uses metaui (in UserForm.*) and hand coded (in StartPage.*) to manipulate them.

             Also includes ExplorerPage.*: a Outline/Table-based file system browser.

-    build.xml / build-support
-        Ant build files.
-Each source sub-directory has a build.xml file that references shared build rules in the build-support directory
+        demoshell-site/
+            A demoshell (Demo.war) "site root" containing many examples of using popular Widgets (e.g. DataTable, PivotTable, etc) and well as some more complex "mini apps" (e.g. The TnE Master Detail editor).
+You serve this directory using the Demo.war webapp (and setting ARIBA_DEMOSHELL_HOME appropriately)

 This software is covered under the Apache License Version 2.0 (see LICENSE.txt)